 So don’t try and return to work too quickly, and don’t feel guilty about getting less done than you used to.
 Do ask for help and support when you need it.

-My wife SWORE by an all-natural tincture called Wish Garden Herbs’ Baby Blues Mood Support.
+My wife SWORE by an all-natural tincture called Wish Garden Herbs’ Baby Blues Mood Support (click to check current price on Amazon).
 She took it when she was pregnant with all 3 of our girls.

 Baby Blues is an “Organic Herbal Postnatal Supplement, Emotional & Hormonal Support for New Mothers and is for when new moms experience the blues post-partum.
 This powerful but gentle combination of herbs provides nourishing nervines, liver tonics, and herbal balancers to support healthy hormone levels.”